AriAbr/familist/README.md

 Familist is a real-time updating app for creating lists and sharing them with groups.

-The app is deployed to heroku and is publicly available here: http://familist.herokuapp.com/
+This Node-based app is deployed to heroku and is publicly available here: http://familist.herokuapp.com/

 User authentication is managed by Passport.js